qm-org/qualitymuncher/README.md

 Please answer the prompts correctly and read carefully, as answering incorrectly may cause errors or crashes.

+If you want specific features of QM without having to go through the entire process, check out https://github.com/Thqrn/batchscripts.

 # Examples

 Before: https://youtu.be/CKkuxUq6WQw